Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Financial Market and Optimization Problem

 Modeling expert opinions as normally distributed random variables corresponds well to a variety of additional information on average stock returns available in real-world markets.
 We refer to Davis and Lleo \cite{Davis and Lleo (2020)} for more details about an appropriate preprocessing, debiasing and approximation of such extra information by Gaussian models.
 Let us briefly sketch the mathematical modeling of analyst views in terms of confidence intervals.
 Inspired by \cite{Davis and Lleo (2020)} we consider the following example of a view at time $t=t_k$: \textit{ ``My research leads me to believe that the average stock return lies within a range of $6\%$ to $10\%$, and I'm $90\%$ confident about this''.} This view can be treated as a $90\%$-confidence interval for the unknown mean $\mu_{t_k}$ of a Gaussian distribution centered at $0.08$, which is the observed $Z_k$.
-The corresponding variance $\Gamma_k$ is chosen such that the boundaries of the interval are $0.06$ and $0.10$.
+The corresponding variance $\Gamma$ is chosen such that the boundaries of the interval are $0.06$ and $0.10$.
 We also want to emphasize that the Gaussian expert opinions allow to work with Kalman filtering techniques.
 For other distributions, in general no closed-form filters are available.

+The matrix $\varianceexp$ is a measure of the expert's reliability.
+The diagonal entries $\varianceexp_{ii}$ are just the variances of the expert's estimates of the drift for the $i$-th asset at time $t_k$: the larger $\varianceexp_{ii}$ the less reliable is the expert's view about $\mu_{t_k}^i, i=1,\ldots,d.$ The off-diagonal entries describe the correlation between the experts’ views.
+An example for a diagonal matrix $\varianceexp$, i.e., uncorrelated views $Z_k^i$ about the $i$-th asset's drift, is obtained if the random vector $Z_k$ contains the views $Z_k^i$ of $d$ independent analysts estimating the drift of a single asset only.
+That case is hard to justify in reality where one can observe so-called ``groupthink'' leading to positive correlations between the views of the analysts.
+However correlations between the views are hard to calibrate.
+We refer to Davis and Lleo \cite{Davis and Lleo (2020)} for more details.

 The above model of discrete-time expert opinions can be modified such that expert opinions arrive not at fixed and known dates but at random times $(T_k)_{k\in\N}$.
 That approach together with results for filtering and maximization of log-utility was studied in detail in Sass et al.~\cite{Sass et al (2021)}.
 There the arrival times are modeled as the jump times of a Poisson process.
-The maximization of power utility was considered in \cite{Kondkaji (2019)} and will be addressed in a forthcoming paper.
+The maximization of power utility is considered in \cite{Gabih et al (2022) PowerRandom}.

 One may also allow for relative expert views where experts give an estimate for the difference in the drift of two stocks instead of absolute views.
 This extension can be studied in Sch\"ottle et al.~\cite{Schoettle et al. (2010)} where the authors show how to switch between these two models for expert opinions by means of a pick matrix.